 A stewardship plan for thermostats was approved by the Ministry of Environment in February 2010.
-The plan was submitted by the Heating, Refrigeration and Air Conditioning Institute of Canada and the Canadian Institute of Plumbing and Heating.
-The plan builds on the program infrastructure of the existing Swith the 'Stat program managed by the Clean Air Foundation.
+The plan was submitted by the Heating, Refrigeration and Air Conditioning Institute of Canada (HRAI) and the Canadian Institute of Plumbing and Heating.
+The plan builds on the program infrastructure of the existing Thermostat Recovery Program (TRP) fully managed by the HRAI.

 Since 2005 TELUS has been collecting used mobile handsets and accessories for recycling through its Return & Recycle Program.
 In July 2010, TELUS added wireline telecommunication equipment to the list of accepted items.
 The goal of the TELUS Return & Recycle program is to divert as many phones and accessories as possible from Canadian landfills and ensures that hazardous components of phones and accessories are disposed of in a responsible manner.